 It’s long been a tradition to leave a tip as recognition and appreciation of good customer service and has become quite the norm in the hospitality industry.
 The very nature of the word ‘tip’ implies that it is not expected and that it is a little extra to say thank you.
 The phrase ‘service charge’ on the other hand, suggests something far more obligatory.
 Unfortunately it’s often frowned on not to honour these service charges or offer a tip.
 Most people would rather try to avoid creating a scene by arguing over restaurant charges but surely a tip should only be given if service is above and beyond what is expected and that service charges should also be paid accordingly?

 There are two head scratching bones of contention in this argument.
 Firstly, what is the difference between a service charge and a tip in the first place?
-And secondly, are service charges compulsory or discretional and if the latter, is it then not just a tip after all?
+And secondly, should service charges be compulsory or discretional and if the latter, is it then not just a tip after all?
 Aaaaagggghhh!!!

-What got me thinking was a visit in March to the Gatwick Hilton Hotel, superbly located directly on the doorstep of the airport, providing easy and quick access to the South Terminal.
+Contemplating the dos and don’ts of service charges was prompted by a quick visit last year to the Gatwick Hilton Hotel, superbly located directly on the doorstep of the airport, providing easy and quick access to the South Terminal.
 We were allocated a superior room in the new wing, which was lovely and spacious, quiet and well equipped.
 Check in staff were helpful, friendly and efficient- the epitome of excellent customer service.
 I was in my element, how fabulous!

 In the evening, we chose to eat from the bar menu in the buffet area of the restaurant.
 Waiters were super attentive, the service was quick and they attended to our every need without a moment’s hesitation.
 I remember clearly gushing to my husband at how impressive the customer service was and how I wished it could be like this everywhere.
 For a couple of brief hours, I was indeed in customer service heaven!